-You have the right to request an external review from an Independent Review Organization (IRO) after the finalization of Level I Appeal process relating to an HMO medical benefit, or after the finalization of both the Level I and Level II Appeal processes relating to a prescription drug benefit.
+For requests that received a Level I denial from Capital Health Plan, CVS Caremark, or SurgeryPlus, and a Level II denial from DSGI (CVS Caremark and SurgeryPlus only), you have the right to request an external review from an Independent Review Organization (IRO) after the finalization of Level I Appeal process relating to an HMO medical benefit, or after the finalization of both the Level I and Level II Appeal processes relating to a prescription drug benefit.
 You may call the Customer Service toll-free telephone number on your member ID card (Capital Health Plan or pharmacy benefits manager, as appropriate) for additional information about requesting or to request an external review.
 External review is not available for claim denials based on an individual's eligibility under a plan.
 You must request an external review in writing within four months after receipt of the Level I HMO appeal decision or the Level II prescription drug benefit appeal decision.